Clarissa Dickson Wright

 During her cooking career, Clarissa ran her own catering business, worked on a yacht in the Caribbean and served 60 meals a day at her London luncheon club.
 She also became one of only two women in England to become a guild butcher.

 Clarissa rode to fame in the sidecar of Jennifer Paterson's motorcycle in the TV series Two Fat Ladies: she was often seen as the slightly saner of the duo.
-However, Clarissa refused to make another series after her co-star's death in 1998.
+Clarissa died in March 2014.